What is Public Liability Insurance? Are You Properly Protected?

 As a doctor, there's no doubt that you're thoroughly insured.
 Medical Indemnity insurance is required for you to practice in Australia, so whether your employment is private or public, you're covered.
 And you're a doctor, you know how important your health is, so you probably have health insurance too.
 Income Protection?
 Probably.

 But what about Public Liability insurance?
-Do you need a personal policy to cover yourself?
+Do you need public liability insurance or a personal policy to cover yourself?

 If you're a Sole Trader working as a contractor, it may be worth it.
-Chances are your contract has an 'Indemnity Clause' that states what insurance types you require and are responsible for, and more often than not, this includes Public Liability.
+Chances are your contract has an 'Indemnity Clause' that states what various products and product liability insurance types you require and are responsible for, and more often than not, this includes Public Liability.

 What Is Public Liability Insurance?

-Public Liability covers you for third-party death or injury where you are found liable for negligence not related to your profession as a medical practitioner.
+A public liability insurance policy covers you for third-party death or injury where you are found liable for personal injury caused by negligence not related to your profession as a medical practitioner.
 These kinds of claims are not covered by your Medical Indemnity insurance.
 This means that if a claim is made that alleges you are responsible for a physical or financial loss to the claimant, your Public Liability policy can be used to cover the cost instead.

 Why Should Contractors Have Their Own Cover?

-A claim can be as simple as a patient tripping over your bag in the waiting room of a clinic and suffering a physical injury.
+A public liability claim can be as simple as a patient tripping over your bag in the waiting room of a clinic and suffering a physical injury.

 In this situation, it's likely that the patient's claim will be made against the practice and not you, and that its Public Liability insurance will often respond to the claim on your behalf.
 If you are employed as a direct employee, normally your cover is provided by the business, and it will absorb the cost.
 But what if you're a contractor instead?